 A- Some plants, like lilacs, delphiniums, and clematis, do prefer a sweeter soil.
 However, continually adding sweetening agents can create a problem over time.
 Have the soil tested periodically to see if more lime should be added .

 Q– Why is my forsythia only blooming on the bottom?

 A – The bottom part was probably insulated by snow, and cold winter temperatures killed the top buds.
 Consider planting more modern, hardy varieties that are now on the market.

 Q– How do I plant my new tree or shrub?

-A– Remove the plastic wrapping or netting or pot.
-If the rootball is encased in burlap, remove that.
-If the plant has been grown in a pot, loosen any roots that may have become tightly wound around the rootball.
+A– Remove the plastic wrapping, netting, burlap or pot.
+Loosen any roots that may have become tightly wound around the rootball.
 Do not fertilize the first year.

 Q– What should I do for trees and shrubs now?

 A – Apply appropriate fertilizer.
-Rhododendrons and azaleas should be fertilized with and acid fertilizer (if a soil test indicates that the soil is not becoming too acid) after flowering, not now.
+Rhododendrons and azaleas should be fertilized with an acid fertilizer such as Holy-tone™ (if a soil test indicates that the soil is not becoming too acid) after flowering, not now.
 We do not recommend fertilizing any newly-planted trees or shrubs until they have been in the ground for a year.

 • Finish cleaning perennial beds of old debris.
 Replace worn-out mulch but keep it away from bases of plants.